New Seasons Market: 2017

-2022-present
+New Seasons Labor Union

 In May 2022, employees at stores in the Portland metropolitan area began attempts towards seeking unionization, organizing separately with the newly founded independent New Seasons Labor Union and UFCW Local 555, with the NSLU being founded with the intention of unionized workers being independent from the UFCW.
-New Seasons Market in response, for the second time, hired a lawyer from a law firm that previously had experience advising businesses associated with Donald Trump, Ogletree, Deakins, Nash, Smoak & Stewart.
-The law firm also was previously hired by Powell's Books during worker unionizations.
+New Seasons Market in response, for the second time, hired a lawyer from Ogletree, Deakins, Nash, Smoak & Stewart.
+New Seasons came under criticism for the move with some commentors noting that the firm previously had experience advising businesses associated with Donald Trump.
+The law firm also was previously hired by the local Portland business Powell's Books during worker unionizations.
 The Seven Corners location filed with the National Labor Relations Board under New Seasons Labor Union, and the Orenco Station location filed through the representation of the UFCW.
+Workers at the Seven Corners location specifically accused New Seasons Market of "sowing distrust" amongst staff and filed unfair labor practice charges with the NLRB wherein they claimed the company was engaging in retaliatory measures with managers removing pro-union materials and with CEO Nancy Lebold sending out a letter that workers felt was "coercing employees" to not seek a union, wherein she stated that "a union is unnecessary for staff at a progressive and independent grocer like ours."
+The company responded by stating they were "committed to collaboration" with workers on decisions to unionize.

 On June 23, 2022, workers at the Sellwood location filed with the NLRB under representation from the NSLU to unionize.
 Workers at the Slabtown in downtown Portland location also filed on August 15.
 On September 1, 2022, workers represented by the UFCW lost the union election at the Orenco Station store in Hillsboro by a vote of 60 to 37.

 On September 7, 2022, workers represented by the NSLU won the union election at the Seven Corners store, marking the first ever New Seasons Market to vote to unionize, by a vote of 62 to 15.
 Just a day later, workers at the Sellwood location represented by the NSLU lost their union election by a vote of 33 to 29.
 On September 16, 2022, workers under the NSLU at the Woodstock location filed to unionize, and in October 2022 staff represented by the NSLU at the Concordia and Grant Park locations also filed.